 Beech forests are widespread over much of Aotearoa.
-They straddle the spine of the mountain ranges of both islands, from the volcanic plateau of Te Ika a Māui to the southern coasts and ranges of Murihiku.
+They strade the spine of the mountain ranges of both islands, from the volcar plateau of Te Ika a Māui to the southern coasts and ranges of Murihil

-They grow in dense stands of large straight-stemmed trees up to 30 metres tall, in forests often notable for their open forest floor and sparse undergrowth - a sharp contrast to coastal podocarp forests.
+They grow in dense stands of large straight-stemmed trees up 30 metres tall, in forests often notable for their open forest floor a sparse undergrowth - a sharp contrast to coastal podocarp forests.

-Māori recognised three different species of beech by name: tawai or tawhai for silver beech, tawhairaunui (large leaved) for both red beech and hard beech, and tawhairauriki (small leaved) for black beech and
+Māori recognised three different species of beech by name: tawai tawhai for silver beech, tawhairaunui (large leaved) for both red bee and hard beech, and tawhairauriki (small leaved) for black beech a mountain beech.

-Yet surprisingly, there is little written record of our tūpuna foraging in the extensive beech forests of Te Waipounamu the same way they harvested resources from coastal podocarp forests and wetlands.
+Yet surprisingly, there is little written record of our tūpuna foragi in the extensive beech forests of Te Waipounamu the same way th harvested resources from coastal podocarp forests and wetlands.

 There was an obvious reason for that.
-Beech forests do not bear fruit that attract native birds in the same numbers as lowland forests.
-They were comparatively barren in terms of food and plant resources for Māori, which explains the eerie silence of these alpine forests.
+Beech forests do not be fruit that attract native birds in the same numbers as lowland fores.
+They were comparatively barren in terms of food and plant resource for Māori, which explains the eerie silence of these alpine forests.

-But there was one notable exception, and we have Herries Beattie's Traditional Lifeways of the Southern Māori to thank for preserving the story of an annual harvest of kiore-māori or kiore-tawai (native rat) from the beech forest.
+But there was one notable exception, and we have Herries Beattie Traditional Lifeways of the Southern Māori to thank for preserving th story of an annual harvest of kiore-māori or kiore-tawai (native ra from the beech forest.

-According to Beattie's sources, kiore-māori were bigger than the ship rats that arrived with the first European sailing vessels to land on these shores.
-They were "fatter, better looking, lighter grey in colour with a shorter ihu (nose) and shorter waero (tail)".
+According to Beattie's sources, kiore-māori were bigger than the ship rats that arrived with the first European sailing vessels to land of these shores.
+They were "fatter, better looking, lighter grey in color with a shorter ihu (nose) and shorter waero (tail)".

-His contacts told him kiore were more common in Te Waipounamu than in the north, never came near pā or kāinga and always kept to the bush, well away from humans.
-They were clean animals that fed on the fruit, berries and seeds of mataī, kahika (kahikatea), tawai and other native trees.
+His contacts told him kiore were more common in Te Waipounam than in the north, never came near pā or kāinga and always kept to th bush, well away from humans.
+They were clean animals that fed on th fruit, berries and seeds of mataī, kahika (kahikatea), tawai and othen native trees.

-Kiore were migratory and moved en masse from one locality to another as fruit and seeds ripened at different stages of the season.
+Kiore were migratory and moved en masse from one locality another as fruit and seeds ripened at different stages of the season.

-Beattie's contacts described how migrating kiore crossed rivers by linking themselves teeth-to-tail in a live chain that used the current to carry them across fast or flooded rivers to the far bank, effectively creating a bridge for others to run across their backs.
+Beattie's contacts described how migrating kiore crossed rivers b linking themselves teeth-to-tail in a live chain that used the current to carry them across fast or flooded rivers to the far bank, effective creating a bridge for others to run across their backs.

-If the chain broke many drowned, but the principle has since been adopted by generations of Māori and Pākehā travellers who link arms, the strong supporting the weak, to cross fast-moving high country streams and rivers.
+If the chain broke many drowned, but the principle has since bee adopted by generations of Māori and Pākehā travellers who link arms the strong supporting the weak, to cross fast-moving high countr streams and rivers.

-In season from April to May or June, kiore grew fat on tawai seed on the forest floor.
-Reliable sources told Beattie how hapu from Canterbury ventured to Tawera (Mt Oxford) and into the backcountry to trap them by the thousands.
+In season from April to May or June, kiore grew fat on tawai see on the forest floor.
+Reliable sources told Beattie how hapū fro Canterbury ventured to Tawera (Mt Oxford) and into the backcount to trap them by the thousands.

-Kiore were caught one at a time at night in a tāwhiti (trap) set on their defined bush tracks, using a whana (bent stick) and karu māhaka (noose).
+Kiore were caught one at a time at night in a tāwhiti (trap) set o their defined bush tracks, using a whana (bent stick) and karu māhak (noose).
 Each trapper could catch 400-500 kiore in a season.